 The monitor is ‘Eyesafe’ certified by TÜV Rheinland, with the blue peak shifted to less energetic wavelengths and the amplitude of the peak reduced to potentially enhance viewing comfort.
 Low Blue Light (LBL) settings are included to promote a more relaxing viewing experience, whilst a 1ms or ‘0.5ms min’ grey to grey response time is specified.
 As usual, approach with caution.
 The included stand attaches using a quick-release mechanism and can be easily detached to reveal 100 x 100mm VESA holes for alternative mounting.
 The stand offers full ergonomic flexibility, including height adjustment and pivot into portrait.
 Most of the ports face downwards and include; AC power input (internal power converter), DP 1.4, 2 HDMI 2.1 ports, USB-C (65W PD, DP Alt Mode, upstream data) and 2 USB 3.0 ports (plus 2 upstream).
 An additional 2 USB 3.0 ports are located at the left side of the screen, as viewed from the front.
 2 x 2W speakers are also included, offering basic sound output.

 Further information can be found in this press release.
-The monitor will be available from November 2021, though that has now slipped to an estimated February 2022.
-An ~$1100 USD RRP.
+The monitor was due from November 2021, though that has now slipped to an estimated February 2022.
+An ~$1100 USD RRP has been given.